This Month's Research About Arthritis Pain and Sciatica Pain Information & Treatment via The Pain Advisory Board

-Joint protection; A splint or a brace used to allow joints to rest and protect them from injury can be helpful.
+Joint Pain Protection; A splint or a brace used to allow joints to rest and protect them from injury can be helpful.
 Your physician or physical therapist can make recommendations.

 Transcutaneous electrical nerve stimulation is a small medical device sending mild electric pulses to nerve endings lie beneath the skin in the painful area may relieve some arthritis pain.
 This works by blocking pain messages sent to the brain and by modifying pain perception.

 Massage -- In this pain-relief approach, a massage therapist will lightly stroke or massage painful muscles.
 This may increase blood flow and bring warmth to a stressed area.
 However, arthritis-stressed joints are very sensitive, so the therapist must be familiar with the problems of the disease.

 Osteoarthritis and rheumatoid arthritis are chronic diseases may last a lifetime.
 Learning how to manage your pain over the long term is an important factor in controlling the disease and maintaining a good quality of life.
 Following are some sources of long-term pain relief.

 Brand names included are provided as examples only and their inclusion does not mean these products are endorsed by the National Institutes of Health or any other Government agency.
 Also, if a particular brand name is not mentioned, this does not mean or imply the product is non-satisfactory.

 Biological response modifiers -- These new drugs used for the treatment of rheumatoid arthritis reduce inflammation in the joints by blocking the reaction of a substance called tumor necrosis factor, an immune system protein involved in immune system response.
 These drugs include Enbrel and Remicade.

 Nonsteroidal anti-inflammatory drugs -- These are a class of drugs including aspirin and ibuprofen are used to reduce arthritis pain and inflammation and may be used for both short-term and long-term relief in people with osteoarthritis and rheumatoid arthritis.
 NSAIDs also include Celebrex, one of the so-called COX-2 inhibitors block an enzyme known to cause an inflammatory response.